wonderworks-software/PyFlow/README.md

 ### How do I get set up? ###

 * Summary of set up

 To start:

-download repo and double click QtNodes.vbs script
+Download repo and double click QtNodes.vbs script

 ### Contribution guidelines ###